blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 In Vaisheshika, Atman holds Karma.
 Adrishta (unseen force) perpetuates it.
 Aatmaan is a Dravya, so it has Gunas.

+There are 7 Padarthas (Categories).
+Guna is a category, and there are 24 Gunas. (long lists XD).

 ---

 Advaita uses the rules of Nyaaya and Saankhya in Vyavahaarika reality, but with some changes. e.g. Purusha is one, not many.